 All applicants for Professional Certification in New York State must show evidence of completing the required seminar in Harassment, Bullying, Cyberbullying, and Discrimination in Schools: Prevention and Intervention (DASA Training).

 Applicants are required to have a minimum 3.0 GPA and submit scores from a national test (GRE or MAT).
 The MAT test is offered at Buffalo State; contact the Graduate School for information.
 More information about the GRE can be found at gre.org.
 Applicants who have below a 3.0 GPA, but above a 2.5, will be subject to additional admission review; students are encouraged to check with the department.

 - Evidence of a completed undergraduate degree from a regionally accredited institution of higher education or a nationally recognized institution of higher education in another country.

-- Completion of a New York State teacher-education program leading to a college recommendation for Initial Certification in a core area such as early childhood or childhood or secondary education.
+- Completion of a New York State teacher-education program leading to a college recommendation for Initial Certification in a core area such as: early childhood, childhood or secondary education.

-- Evidence of a minimum of 12 credit hours at the higher education level in the study of a foreign language (NB: This requirement can be fulfilled during the program of study for the CAS.
+- Evidence of a minimum of 12 credit hours at the higher education level in the study of one or more foreign languages (NB: This requirement can be fulfilled during the program of study for the CAS.
 Foreign language requirements can impact financial aid.
 It is vital to seek advisement from both the Financial Aid Office and you academic adviser every semester to ensure that you successfully accomplish the language requirements.)